dancer1325/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ## Transformation functions

-You can perform the following transformations on your data.

 ### Add field from calculation

-Use this transformation to add a new field calculated from two other fields.
-Each transformation allows you to add one new field.
+* FROM 2 other fields, add a NEW field

 - **Mode** - Select a mode:
-  - **Reduce row** - Apply selected calculation on each row of selected fields independently.
+  - **Reduce row** - apply selected calculation / EACH row
   - **Binary operation** - Apply basic binary operations (for example, sum or multiply) on values in a single row from two selected fields.
   - **Unary operation** - Apply basic unary operations on values in a single row from a selected field.
 The available operations are:
     - **Absolute value (abs)** - Returns the absolute value of a given expression.
 It represents its distance from zero as a positive number.